These days, everyone talks about open-source. However, this is still not common in the Data Warehouse (DWH) field. Why is this?

 What druid.io is

-With the Comparison of modern OLAP Technologies in mind, I choose Druid over ClickHouse, Pinot and…
+With the comparison of modern OLAP Technologies in mind, I chose Druid over ClickHouse, Pinot and Apache Kylin.
+Recently, Microsoft announced they will add Druid to their Azure HDInsight 4.0.

 Are you on the lookout for a replacement for the Microsoft Analysis Cubes, are you looking for a big data OLAP system that scales ad libitum, do you want to have your analytics updated even real-time?
 In this blog, I want to show you possible solutions that are ready for the future and fits into existing data architecture.